-Being able to deal with choking is one of the main areas we cover in our Paediatric First Aid courses.
+Being able to deal with choking is one of the main areas we cover in our Paediatric First Aid courses in Northern Ireland.
 Choking in children is extremely commonplace, although however many times it happens to you it never gets any less frightening.
 However, it is reassuring to know that in the vast majority of choking cases, given the correct help, the child will make a full and speedy recover.

 Whilst you shouldn’t be alarmed, you should equip yourself with as much information as possible in order to reduce the chances of choking.
 You should also learn how to help if your baby does choke.
 Ensure you are able to recognise the signs of choking, which are different to the signs of gagging.

 Before we get into the detail, here are some short tips to help prevent choking in the first place;

 - Keep small objects out of reach of children.
 As a rule of thumb, anything that can fit through the centre of a loo roll should be considered a choking hazard.

 - Cut all meals into small bitesize pieces

 - Always supervise children while eating

 - Get into a good habit of making your children eat in a safe and stable environment ie. While strapped into a highchair